graalvm/mx/docs/layout-distributions.md

 The same is true for `dependency` and `extracted-dependency`.

 Just like `cp`, the initial source is de-referenced if it is a symlink while they are not de-referenced during recursion.
-`extracted-dependency` support a special no-dereference mode to prevent that (see above).
+`extracted-dependency` support a special no-dereference mode to prevent that (see below).

 The simple string syntax for source is complemented by a dict syntax which explicitly splits the different parts of the source